-• This initiative will provide greater access to nutritious food
+• Providing greater access to nutritious food in the community

 Food Service Guidelines